Have you ever wondered how to stop snacking the day away and why it just seems so darn hard?

-Constantly snacking the day away at work when you’re not really hungry is an easy trap to fall into, where you mindlessly reach for the next slice of office birthday cake on autopilot without even realizing how much you’ve already eaten.
+Constantly snacking the day away either at home or at work when you’re not really hungry is an easy trap to fall into, where you mindlessly reach for the next slice of chocolate cake or cookies on autopilot without even realizing how much you've already eaten.

-Next thing you know, those jeans you love to wear on the weekend, well they’re a little snugger than they used to be.
+Next thing you know, those jeans you love to wear on the weekend, are a little snugger than they used to be.

-Eating when we are bored helps to pass the time, especially if we’re in a job we don’t like and it’s a great distraction from the thing’s we should be doing, but aren’t.
+Eating when we are bored helps to pass the time, especially if we're experiencing downtime, we're in a job we don’t like, we're avoiding doing something we don't want to, or we just plain and simple have too much time on our hands.

 But here's the reality: